kunalvaishnavi/CSC-630-Projects/README.md

 The layout for this entire repository is taken from Dr. Z's visualization site [template](https://github.com/nzufelt/viz_site_template).

 Note that due to GitHub's restrictions on file sizes, some of the original datasets are not uploaded.
-I have uploaded them to Kaggle.
+I have uploaded them [here](https:kaggle.com/kunalvaishnavi/csc-630-datasets) on Kaggle.